JeffDenzel/Reproducible-workflow---textmining/readme.md

 # A reproducible research workflow using JSON parsing and text mining in Python and analysis using R.

-This repository was made using the template found at https://github.com/hannesdatta/textmining-workflow

 The main aim of this repository is to have a clean and basic structure, which can be easily adjusted to use in an actual project.
 In this project, the following is done:
 - Pipeline stage "data-preparation"